Looking at Model Debiasing through the Lens of Anomaly Detection: Related Works

-Among the unsupervised methods, a common approach involves the usage of two-step algorithms, where the first step consists in estimating the correct split between bias-conflicting and bias-aligned samples, which is further exploited for debiasing the model, typically devoting more importance to bias-conflicting samples during training.
+The literature addressing data bias and model debiasing is rich, presenting diverse approaches and methodologies that aim at reducing the impact of bias on the generalization capabilities of neural networks.
+Among them, supervised debiasing methods utilize explicit bias annotations, while unsupervised approaches do not rely on any prior information about the bias.
+Existing supervised debiasing methods include distributionally robust optimization \cite{GroupDRO}, and bias feature disentanglement \cite{CVPR_2021_END}.
+In ReBias, Bahng \etal~\cite{ReBias} propose an approach relying on prior knowledge on the bias rather than bias labels.
+Wang \etal~\cite{wang2018learning} introduce HEX, a method based on a differentiable neural building block, to reduce dependence on image textural information. \\ We focus on state-of-the-art analysis on unsupervised debiasing approaches, which share the same high-level structure of our proposed method.
+Nam \etal~\cite{LfF} propose an architecture based on two models.
+The first model is intentionally biased using a generalized cross-entropy loss function, while a second model is jointly trained with the first one with a weighted cross-entropy loss function, under the assumption that bias-conflicting samples would contribute more to the loss than the bias-aligned ones.
+Lee \etal~\cite{DisEnt} demonstrate the importance of training a model with diverse bias-conflicting samples, proving that “diversity” outperforms oversampling.
+They synthesize diverse bias-conflicting samples from the bias-aligned ones. \\ Among the unsupervised methods, a common approach involves the usage of two-step algorithms, where the first step consists in estimating the correct split between bias-conflicting and bias-aligned samples, which is further exploited for debiasing the model, typically devoting more importance to bias-conflicting samples during training.
 In \cite{JTT}, a model with an early stopping criterion based on explicit bias information in a validation set is first trained.
 The model's misclassified samples are then selected as bias-conflicting, and a second model is trained with a weighted cross-entropy loss function, whose weights are set proportionally to the number of identified bias-aligned and conflicting samples.
 Kim \etal~\cite{BiaSwap} provide a data augmentation framework to generate “bias-swapped” images, accounting for the bias attributes from the bias-conflicting images, and the bias-irrelevant attributes from the bias-aligned samples.
 Their proposed bias identification strategy consists in assigning a bias score to each sample based on both the classification correctness and model confidence, using a model trained with Generalized Cross-Entropy (GCE) loss.
 Seo \etal~\cite{BPA} propose a method based on feature clustering and cluster re-weighting, starting from the observation that examples with the same bias attributes tend to have similar representations in the feature space.
 In \cite{creager2021environment}, assuming that the training samples are partitioned into domains or environments, the authors aim to find environments that maximally violate the invariant learning principle.
 In these environments, the reference classifier associates the same feature vector with examples of different classes.
 Features that are domain-invariant predict the true class regardless of the domain.
 A similar bias identification approach is used in \cite{ahmed2020systematic}.
 In \cite{sohoni2020no}, the hidden stratification phenomenon is tackled, which happens when classes comprise multiple finer-grained sub-classes.
-The identification of the sub-classes is achieved through feature clustering applied on a model trained on the super-class classification task.
+The identification of the sub-classes is achieved through feature clustering applied on a model trained on the super-class classification task. \\ Differently from the above works, MoDAD is a two-step debiasing method that, first, leverages the accurate identification of bias-conflicting samples regarded as anomalies in the feature space of an intentionally biased model, due to a distribution shift with respect to the more numerous bias-aligned ones.
+Consequently, MoDAD exploits an anomaly detection algorithm for identifying the correct split of bias-conflicting and bias-aligned samples.
+Second, in the actual MoDAD's debiasing step, a biased model is fine-tuned using the bias-conflicting and bias-aligned sample estimates to mitigate the bias dependence.